Aeneas Silvius

-Aeneas Silvius (said to have reigned 1110-1079 BC) is the son of Silvius, in some versions grandson of Ascanius and great-grandson, grandson or son of Aeneas.
-He is the third in the list of the mythical kings of Alba Longa in Latium, and the Silvii regarded him as the founder of their house.
+Aeneas Silvius (said to have reigned 1110-1079 BC) was third in the list of the mythical kings of Alba Longa in Latium, succeeding his father Silvius.
+The Silvii regarded him as the founder of their house.
 Dionysius of Halicarnassus ascribes to him a reign of 31 years.
 Ovid does not mention him among the Alban kings.
 According to Livy and Dionysius, the heir of Aeneas Silvius was named Latinus Silvius.